-Refer to Figure 3-2, Option Selection Map when reading this section of the manual.
-Card operation is determined by jumper installation as described in the following paragraphs.
+For help locating the jumpers described in this section you should refer to the Option Selection Map at the end of this section.
+Operation of the serial communications section is determined by jumper installation as described in the following paragraphs.